 - PNG: The PNG file format supports transparency, offers a better color range and automatic correction ability.
 They are also able to embed a short text caption for use in logos.
 However, its file size can be a bit larger when compared with other formats.

-- GIF: GIF supports only 256 colours.
+- GIF: GIF supports only 256 colors.
 Thus, it is ideal for simple arts and animations rather than photorealistic images.
 It offers a small file size and support for transparent backgrounds, making it a perfect unit for logos and other elements used in your web design.

 3. Use Appropriate File Size